pkp/ojs-user-guide/en/authoring.md

 ## <a name="orientation"></a>Orientation

 When logged in to OJS as an author, you will see two panels: My Assigned and My Authored.
 If you have never submitted to this journal, both panels will be empty.
-For more detailed information, see (Learning OJS 3: Authoring)[https://docs.pkp.sfu.ca/learning-ojs/en/authoring].
+For more detailed information, see [Learning OJS 3: Authoring](https://docs.pkp.sfu.ca/learning-ojs/en/authoring).

 ## <a name="author-actions"></a>Author Actions
 To the right of your screen, choose New Submission to begin a new submission.